melaniebrgr/learning-computer-science/04-rust/01-introduction-variables-types.md

 Every value in rust has a type.
 All variables types must be known at compile time.
 Types can often be infered, but there are times must be specified:
-- When declaring with `const`
+- when declaring with `const`
 - function arguments
-- when many types are possible, else the compiler will error "type annotations needed".
+- when many types are possible

+When the compiler cannot infer the type, it will ask with the error "type annotations needed".
+Often the compiler can infer the type from the assigned value.

 There are two subsets of data types: scalar and compound.
 A scalar type represents a single value, whereas compound types group multiple values into one type.
-The four primary scalar types: integers, floating-point numbers, Booleans, and characters.
+The four primary scalar types: integer, floating-point number, Boolean, and character.
-The two compound types: tuples and arrays.
+The two compound types: tuple and array.

 ### Numbers